istio/istio.io/content/en/docs/examples/microservices-istio/add-new-microservice-version/index.md

     Accessing the web page of the application will return reviews with black stars only.

-In the previous steps, you performed the update of `reviews` pretty well.
-First, you deployed the new version without directing to it any production traffic.
-You tested it in the production environment, on test traffic.
+In the previous steps, you performed the update of `reviews`.
+First, you deployed the new version without directing sending it production traffic.
+You tested it in the production environment using test traffic.
 You checked that the new version provides correct results.
 You released the new version, gradually increasing the production traffic to it.
 Finally, you decommissioned the old version.

 From here, you can improve your deployment strategy.
-First, allow your testers to test the new version end-to-end in production.
+First, test the new version end-to-end in production.
 This requires the ability to drive traffic to your new version using request parameters, for example using the user name stored in a cookie.
 In addition, perform shadowing of the production traffic to your new version and check if your new version provides incorrect results or produces errors.
 Finally, gain more detailed control of the rollout by deploying your new version to 10% of the users and then increase it by 10%.
-Kubernetes is unable to help with any of these tasks in a straightforward way.
+Istio enhances the value of Kubernetes by helping you perform these tasks in a straightforward way.

 From here, you have two choices:

+1. Use a _service mesh_.
+In a service mesh, you put all the reporting, routing, policies, security logic in _sidecar_ proxies, injected *transparently* into your application pods.
+The business logic remains in the code of the application, no changes are required to the application code.

 1. Implement the required functionality in the application code.
 Most of the functionality is already available in various libraries, for example in the